Alashia L. Chan

 - New Jersey State Bar Association

-- Programming Committee Member for NAPABA 2011 Regional Conference, including development of panels and facilitation/supervision of CLE credits for programming segments
+- Programming Committee Member for NAPABA 2011 Regional Conference, including the development of panels and facilitation/supervision of CLE credits for programming segments

 - Board Member, New Jersey State Board of Mediation